 A Bachelor of Science degree in civil or architectural engineering from the Construction Engineering and Management (CEM) program is part of the Department of Civil, Environmental and Architectural Engineering.
 An emphasis in construction management is available in either option.
 For students who have a strong interest in the construction of commercial buildings, architectural engineering provides the combination of engineering, architectural design and building systems as a foundation for entering the commercial construction industry.
-For students with a strong interest in infrastructure construction such as roads, water treatment facilities and bridges, a degree in civil engineering provides a foundation in structural engineering, geotechnical and water resources as preparation for a career in civil construction.
+For students drawn to infrastructure construction such as roads, water treatment facilities and bridges, a degree in civil engineering provides a foundation in structural engineering, geotechnical and water resources as preparation for a career in civil construction.

-Acceptance into our CEM M.S. degree program requires a B.S. in an engineering field.
-Students entering with engineering degrees outside of construction, civil or architectural engineering, or with minimal practice or construction-related coursework, may be required to take our CEM Fundamentals course.
-Students with a non-engineering B.S. degree will be required to complete prerequisite engineering undergraduate courses (structural analysis, geotechnical design and fluid mechanics).
-Each new graduate student’s prior coursework will be assessed on a case-by-case basis.
+Acceptance into our MS degree program requires a BS in an engineering field.
+If your undergraduate degree outside of construction, civil or architectural engineering, or with minimal practice or construction-related coursework, you may be required to take our CEM Fundamentals course.
+If you have a non-engineering BS degree, you will be required to complete the following engineering undergraduate prerequisite courses: Structural Analysis (CVEN 3525 or equivalent), Geotechnical Engineering I (CVEN 3708 or equivalent), and Fluid Mechanics (CVEN 3313 or equivalent).
+Each graduate student’s prior coursework is assessed on a case-by-case basis.

 Students interested in pursuing a PhD degree should contact the CEM faculty member who specializes in the area that most interests you and aligns with your career goals.
 Individual faculty can provide information on research opportunities and teaching assistantships.